marianobeccaria/terraform-vpc-ec2-s3-example/README.md

    terraform plan
    terraform apply
     ```

-3.Verify in AWS console that resources were created
+3. Verify in AWS console that resources were created